 - Counterweight accident: This can occur when an individual is struck by an elevator’s counterweights.

 Numerous factors can contribute to these dangerous conditions, such as:

 - Escalator or elevator design defects

-- Elevator carriage misalignments, in which an elevator stops above, below or in between floors.
+- Elevator carriage misalignment, in which an elevator stops above, below, or in between floors

 - Elevator pulley or door malfunctions

 - Failure to repair, maintain or inspect elevators and escalators

 - Improper repair, maintenance, or installation of elevators and escalators